Forward Email Aliases to an Inbox

 What an Alias is in Help Scout

-Suppose that your mailbox address is email@example.com, but you have other email addresses such as firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org out there that your customers also use to contact you.
+Suppose that your custom address is firstname.lastname@example.org, but you have other email addresses such as email@example.com, firstname.lastname@example.org, and email@example.com out there that your customers also use to contact you.
 You might want to auto-forward those other addresses in to Help Scout as well, to make sure you're not missing any support requests.

 Not sure if you need to use an alias or set up a separate mailbox?
 Check out When to Set up a New Mailbox for a handy guide and comparison!

 Declaring the other addresses as mailbox aliases tells Help Scout that you're expecting to receive email automatically forwarded in from that address.
 You'll find the Aliases field at Mailbox Settings > Edit Mailbox.

 Why We Need to Know

 Let's say auto-forwarding is set up for email@example.com but you haven't added that address to your Aliases list.
 If a customer emails that address, the message is forwarded automatically to Help Scout.
 When you reply, firstname.lastname@example.org will be included in the CC field because Help Scout doesn't know that email@example.com is associated with your mailbox.

 You'll see a duplicate thread of your reply in the conversation in Help Scout (the copy that was sent to email@example.com) in addition to the reply that was sent to the customer.

 When you declare email@example.com as a mailbox alias, Help Scout knows that firstname.lastname@example.org is associated with your mailbox, so there's no need to CC that address, so no duplicate threads!

 Replying From an Alias

 If you'd like to reply to conversations using an alias address, head over to Mailbox Settings > Edit Mailbox and toggle Reply as Alias on, as shown above.